 This page has some good photos on the seed pod.

 Seeds germinate readily in warmth and humidity.
-I have rooted cuttings a few times, but the experts advise:

 Popular Greenhouse Addition